USS Wahoo (SS-238): Third patrol, January – February 1943

 Turning her attention to the second target, which was still headed for her, Wahoo fired two bow tubes "down the throat" to stop her.
 The second torpedo hit, but the target kept coming and forced the submarine to turn hard to port at full speed to avoid being rammed.
-There followed so many explosions that it was hard to tell what was happening.
+So many explosions followed that determining what was happening became difficult.
 Returning to periscope depth, Wahoo observed Fukuei Maru had sunk; the second target was still moving, evidently with steering trouble; and Buyo Maru was stopped but still afloat.

-Wahoo headed for the transport and fired a bow tube; the torpedo passed directly under the middle of the ship but failed to explode.
-The sub then fired another torpedo which headed right for the stack and blew the target apart midships.
+Wahoo headed for the transport and fired a bow tube; the torpedo passed directly under the middle of the ship, but failed to explode.
+The sub then fired another torpedo, which headed right for the stack and blew the target apart midships.
 The submarine then headed for the crippled freighter, which had formed up with a tanker, and both ships were moving away.
-Wahoo decided to let these two ships get over the horizon, while she surfaced to charge her batteries and attack the shipwrecked Japanese now sitting in about twenty lifeboats.
+Wahoo decided to let these two ships get over the horizon, while she surfaced to charge her batteries and attack the shipwrecked Japanese now sitting in about 20 lifeboats.
 Controversy still attaches to this action in that troops in the water may have been deliberately targeted by Wahoo.
 Vice Admiral Charles A. Lockwood, then COMSUBPAC, asserts that the survivors were army troops and turned machinegun and rifle fire on Wahoo while she maneuvered on the surface, and that such resistance was common in submarine warfare.
-Richard O'Kane stated that the fire from Wahoo was intended to force the troops to abandon their boats and no troops were deliberately targeted.
+Richard O'Kane stated that the fire from Wahoo was intended to force the troops to abandon their boats, and no troops were deliberately targeted.
 Clay Blair states that Morton opened fire first and the shipwrecked returned fire with handguns.

 The report for Patrol Three described the events as follows:At 1115 ...Decided to let these two ship[s] get over the horizon while we surfaced to charge batteries and destroy the estimate[d] twenty troop boats now in the water.
 These boats were of many types, scows, motor launches, cabin cruisers and other nondescript varieties.

 At 1315 made battle surface and manned all guns.
 Fired 4 in gun at largest scow loaded with troops.
 Although all troops in this boat apparently jumped in the water our fire was returned by small caliber machine guns.
 We then opened fire with everything we had...Whatever the case, Wahoo had misidentified the survivors as Japanese.
 In fact, they were mainly Indian POWs of 2nd Battalion, 16th Punjab Regiment, plus escorting forces from the Japanese 26th Field Ordnance Depot.
 Of 1,126 men aboard Buyo Maru, 195 Indians and 87 Japanese died in all, including those killed in the initial sinking.
 The low number suggests O'Kane's defense, that Morton fired only on the boats, may be correct.
 It proved a rare occurrence in any event.